AurelienNioche/MoneyServer/README.md

 * Communicate response to group (except 'training_choice')

-* Return response to single user
+* Return response to Consumer instance

+* The Consumer instance gets the response and send it to the client

+* Then the consumer call the on_receive method and do all the group operations (removing, adding) based on the content of the response dictionnary